Your kids’ bedroom or playroom — or what I call “the place where good toys go to die and never be seen again.”

 Here is how I go about cleaning each of my kids’ bedrooms.

 1. Start with the closet.
 I start here because I can clean out the entire closet and then hit the rest of the room.
 The first thing I do is pull out any shirts that I know they no longer wear and/or do not fit them.
-I toss those which are beyond repair and set aside those that we can donate.
+I toss those that are beyond repair and set aside those that we can donate.
 I then do the same thing for the shoes.
 If it happens to be a seasonal change, I will swap around the shirts.
-For instance, if it is spring, I move the long sleeve shirts to the back of the closet and put the short sleeved items where they can see them.
+For instance, if it is spring, I move the long-sleeved shirts to the back of the closet and put the short-sleeved items where they can see them.

 I also check to make sure all of the socks have a mate to go along with them.
 If you find a missing item, put the sock in with your cleaning items as they make GREAT dust clothes and cleaning rags.